 On lighter, faster boats with a high prop shaft, increased rake often will improve performance by holding the bow higher.
 This results in higher speeds due to less hydrodynamic hull drag.
 However, on some very light boats, more rake can cause too much bow lift.
 That will often make a boat less stable.
 Then, a lower rake propeller (or a cleaver style for outboard) is a better choice.

 Looking at examples:

 - A runabout with Alpha sterndrive usually performs best with a lower rake Black Max or Vengeance pushing the boat.
 The aim is broad capability and utility for many recreational activities.

-- A lighter weight runabout with Alpha drive may increase performance with higher rake Laser II or Enertia propellers lifting the bow offering less wet running surface (lower drag).
+- A lighter weight runabout with Alpha drive may increase performance with higher rake Enertia propellers lifting the bow offering less wet running surface (lower drag).

 - Bass boats can vary widely because of the design differences among hulls in the market.
-Mercury offers several propellers with high rake for these applications Laser II, Trophy Plus, Tempest Plus and Fury.
-Mercury Racing offers specialty props for the bass market with the Lightning E.T. , Pro E.T. and Bravo I XS.
+Mercury offers high rake propellers such as the Tempest Plus and Fury for these applications.
+Mercury Racing specialty props for the bass market include the Lightning E.T., Bravo I FS, Bravo I XS and Pro Max.

-- The Bravo X or XR drive, used with higher horsepower multi-length and weight applications, typically use props with high rake and large blade area — such as the Mirage Plus, Revolution 4, Bravo I and Maximus.
+- The Bravo XR drive, used with higher horsepower multi-length and weight applications, typically use props with high rake and large blade area — such as the Bravo I and Maximus.

 Your head probably hurts by now, so I will discuss blade cup in Prop School – Part 4.